andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - Incorrect: Use CloudFront signed cookies:
       - CloudFront signed cookies allow you to control who can access your content when you don't want to change your current URLs or when you want to provide access to multiple restricted files
       - Signed URLs take precedence over signed cookies
-  - Scenario: static content hosted on the EC2 instances takes too long to loadx
+  - Scenario: static content hosted on the EC2 instances takes too long to load
     - Correct:
       - 1. Transfer the application’s static content hosted on EC2 instances to Amazon S3
       - 2. Set up an Amazon CloudFront distribution to cache the static content with Amazon S3 configured as the origin